 Professor Andrew Kahn’s teaching for the Faculty and Teddy Hall covers an unusually wide range of core Russian papers, including medieval, early modern and the core nineteenth century into the twentieth century.
 He also teaches many of the special authors including Pushkin, Gogol, Tolstoy, Chekhov, and has been persuaded to take tutorials on Mayakovsky and Nabokov.
 For the College he also gives translation classes.

 Career Development Fellow in Philosophy

 As the Organising Tutor for Philosophy, Dr Ed Lamb oversees the teaching of Philosophy within the College, as well as teaching undergraduate tutorials for Introduction to Moral Philosophy, 103 Ethics and 114 Theory of Politics.
 He is passionate about teaching and the practice of Philosophy.

-Dr Alex Lloyd is Lecturer in German and teaches language, translation, literature, and film.
+Dr Alex Lloyd is a Fellow by Special Election and a Lecturer in German and teaches language, translation, literature, and film.
 Her main research interests lie in cultural memory, depictions of children and childhood, and the relationship between literature and visual culture.

 College Lecturer in Philosophy

 Jonny McIntosh is a College Lecturer whose research concerns foundational issues at the intersection of the philosophy of language, formal semantics, and the philosophy of action, as well as related issues in the metaphysics of time and modality, but he has interests in many areas of philosophy, linguistics, and the cognitive sciences.